weimengting/Preprocessing-of-Micro-Expressions/README.md

 ### Contributions

 All contributions are welcomed.
-If you have any confusions about the code feel free to weimengting@seu.edu.cn.
+If you have any confusions about the code feel free to contact weimengting@seu.edu.cn.